saravj355/natuliv-server/README.md

 ### Get buyers

-Returns the Natuliv app buyers.
+Returns an array of buyers.

 `[GET] /api/buyers`